-Earnings per Share
+A7 Earnings per Share

-CONSOL IDATED 2021 CENTS PER SHARE 2020 CENTS PER SHARE RESTATED (5) (A) FROM CONTINUING OPERATIONS ATTRIBUTABLE TO SHAREHOLDERS Basic earnings per share (7.96) (2.35) Diluted earnings per share (7.96) (4) (2.35) (4 (B) (LOSS)/PROFIT USED IN CALCULATING BASIC AND DILUTED EARNINGS PER SHARE (28,695,000) (7,143,000) (C) WEIGHTED AVERAGE NUMBER OF SHARES USED AS THE DENOMINATOR Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 360,489,297 304,151,623 Adjustment for shares deemed to be issued at nil consideration in respect of option rights entitlements 5,766,600 (1) 7,962,922 [1] Adjustment for shares deemed to be issued in respect of contingent consideration 634,578 ^[2] 656,402 (2 Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted earnings per share 366,890,475 312,770,947 [3] (1) The options included in the above calculation are options for all series on offer at balance date.
-(2) The adjustment for shares deemed to be issued in respect of contingent consideration related to the EML Mone F6). y Group business combinat ion (refer to Note (3) The weighted average number of ordinary shares for the purpose of calculating both the basic and diluted ear current year and the prior year comparative to reflect the bonus element included in the rights issue conducted (4) The diluted earnings per share has been adjusted to not be anti-dilutive.
-(5) Pofer to Note E6 for dotails regarding the rootstement as a result of an error
+CONSO LIDATED 2021 CENTS PER SHARE 2020 CENTS PER SHARE RESTATED (5) (A) FROM CONTINUING OPERATIONS ATTRIBUTABLE TO SHAREHOLDERS Basic earnings per share (7.96) (2.35) Diluted earnings per share (7.96) (4) (2.35) (4) (B) (LOSS)/PROFIT USED IN CALCULATING BASIC AND DILUTED EARNINGS PER SHARE (28,695,000) (7,143,000) (C) WEIGHTED AVERAGE NUMBER OF SHARES USED AS THE DENOMINATOR Weighted average number of ordinary shares used as the denominator in calculating basic earnings per share 360,489,297 304,151,623 Adjustment for shares deemed to be issued at nil consideration in respect of option rights entitlements 5,766,600 (1) 7,962,922 (1) Adjustment for shares deemed to be issued in respect of contingent consideration 634,578 (2) 656,402 (2) Weighted average number of ordinary shares and potential ordinary shares used as the denominator in calculating diluted earnings per share 366,890,475 312,770,947 (3)

+- (1) The options included in the above calculation are options for all series on offer at balance date. - (2) The adjustment for shares deemed to be issued in respect of contingent consideration related to the EML Money Group business combination (refer to Note - (3) The weighted average number of ordinary shares for the purpose of calculating both the basic and diluted earnings per share have been adjusted for both the current year and the prior year comparative to reflect the bonus element included in the rights issue conducted for the capital raising in November 2019. - (4) The diluted earnings per share has been adjusted to not be anti-dilutive. - (5) Refer to Note F6 for details regarding the restatement as a result of an error.